Jourloy/go-metrics-collector/cmd/server/README.md

 - `-f` - File storage path.
 Default: `/tmp/metrics-db.json`.
 Alias for `FILE_STORAGE_PATH` in env.
 - `-i` - Store interval in seconds.
 Default: `300`.
 Alias for `STORE_INTERVAL` in env.
 - `-r` - Restore from file.
 Default: `true`.
 Alias for `RESTORE` in env.
+- `-k` - Key for hash ecnoding.
+Default empty.
+Alias for `KEY` in env.

 ## Test